LarisantosIT/osTicket-Installation/README.md

 </p>
 <p>
-Go back into IIS manager to enable some extensions by going to Sites->Default->osTicket Then double click on PHP manager.
-Click on "Disable or enable an extension" Enable "php_intl.dll" & "php_opcache.dll" then refresh the osTicket webserver and you should notice that "Intl Extension" should now be enabled.
+Go back into IIS manager to enable some extensions by going to Sites->Default->osTicket

+Then double click on PHP manager.
+Click on "Disable or enable an extension" Enable "php_intl.dll" & "php_opcache.dll"

+Refresh the osTicket webserver and you should notice that "Intl Extension" should now be enabled
 </p>
 <img src="https://i.imgur.com/gmOK5S0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />